sbharti2016/ProblemSolvingWithSwift/README.md

-# Following repository contains mostly asked questions in FAANG.
+# Following repository contains frequently asked questions in FAANG.
 1. Longest unique substring in a string
 2. Two sum problem.
 3. Find longest Palindrome in a string